Glenview’s First Family

 John Bond Trevor, a native of Philadelphia, moved to New York City in 1849 and made his fortune as a Wall Street banker and stockbroker.
 He built Glenview for his second wife, Emily Norwood, after the death of his first wife, Louisa Stewart.
 John and Emily moved to the new house in August 1877 with their daughters Mary and Emily, a son, Henry, from John’s first marriage, and several servants.

-Living at Glenview from April through December, John Bond Trevor would have commuted to his Wall Street office on a regular basis.
+Living in Glenview from April through December, John Bond Trevor commuted to his Wall Street office on a regular basis.
 When at leisure in Yonkers, he was devoted to living the life of a country squire, driving his trotting horses and focusing on his main hobby, horticulture.
 John was also involved with the local community, helping to build the Warburton Avenue Baptist Church and to found what eventually became St. John’s Riverside Hospital.
 He also helped to support the Yonkers Free Reading Room and the local YMCA.

 Emily Norwood Trevor was the daughter of diplomat Andrew Norwood; the great-granddaughter of Colonel Benjamin Tallmadge, a military officer in the American Revolutionary War; and a descendant of William Floyd, one of the signers of the Declaration of Independence.
 She and John had two daughters, Mary and Emily, by the time the family moved into Glenview.
 Her son with Trevor, John Bond Trevor, Jr., was born at the new house in 1878.